 - Individual coaching will primarily focus on building civic leadership capacities in participants.

-- Participants will get eight, 45-minute to 1-hour sessions over an 8-month period.
+- Participants will get seven, 45-minute to 1-hour sessions over an eight-month period.

 What Is Expected from Participants?